 6. Will my name be listed in the program?

-If you are an undergraduate and you have filed a graduation application card with the college advising office (405/325-4411), your name should be listed in the university-wide Commencement program.
-If you are a graduate student and you have filed a graduation application card with the Graduate College (405/325-3811), your name should be listed in the university-wide Commencement program.
+If you are an undergraduate and you have filed a graduation application on Ozone, your name should be listed in the university-wide Commencement program.
+If you are a graduate student and you have filed a graduation application with the Graduate College (405/325-3811), your name should be listed in the university-wide Commencement program.
 We do not have a separate college Convocation program.
-For a free copy of the University of Oklahoma May Commencement program, send your mailing information and the number of copies you would like receive to email@example.com or call (405) 325-0841.
+For a free copy of the University of Oklahoma May Commencement program, send your mailing information and the number of copies you would like receive to firstname.lastname@example.org or call (405) 325-0841.